 • Embodying Liberatory Leadership

-While there are many ways one can describe liberation, in its simplest terms, liberation is the experience of wholeness, freedom, justice, and thriving.
+While there are many ways one can describe liberation, in its simplest terms, liberation is the experience of wholeness, freedom, justice and thriving.

-Liberatory leadership invites leaders to operationalize this vision of personal and collective freedom, justice, and thriving through their individual approaches and through their organizations.
+Liberatory leadership invites leaders to operationalize this vision of personal and collective freedom, justice and thriving, through their individual approaches and through their organizations.
 It necessitates an internal interrogation of how race and power interact with our work.

 Liberatory leadership invites us to lead from a place of love and possibility.